-At present, UN member states are under no international obligation to exercise restraint in exporting weapons.
-Indeed, there are only a handful of international mechanisms constraining conventional arms.
+At present, UN member states are under no obligation to exercise restraint in exporting weapons.
+Indeed, there are only a handful of mechanisms constraining conventional arms.
 They include the voluntary UN Register, the politically binding United Nations Program of Action on Small Arms, supplier undertakings such as the Wassenaar Arrangement, and weapons-specific protocols such as the Firearms Protocol part of the United Nations Convention Against Transnational Organised Crime.
-This is where the Arms Trade Treaty is groundbreaking; if adopted, it will be the first binding international treaty governing all conventional arms.
+This is where the Arms Trade Treaty is groundbreaking; if adopted, it will be the first binding treaty governing all conventional arms.

 THE proposed treaty is not arms control in the commonly accepted sense.
 It is not seeking to ban or remove any categories of weapon.
 Nor is it a disarmament treaty – no weapons will be collected and destroyed.
 Nor is it a trade treaty – it will not concern itself with tariffs, quotas or other economic matters.
-Yet it is what the distinguished Australian arms control expert Hedley Bull considered arms control to be, essentially a disciplined activity of “restraint internationally exercised upon armaments policy, whether in respect of the level of armaments, their character, deployment or use.”
+Yet it is what the distinguished Australian arms control expert Hedley Bull considered arms control to be, essentially a disciplined activity of “restraint ly exercised upon armaments policy, whether in respect of the level of armaments, their character, deployment or use.”
 While destabilisation and the misuse of conventional arms are certainly the concern of the treaty, it is also equally concerned with human rights and humanitarian issues, taking it into the realm of “humanitarian” arms control.

 The treaty is also unusual in building not only on the transparency of the UN Register but also on the normative developments established by the weapons-specific humanitarian arms control treaties: the Ottawa Treaty, which bans anti-personnel landmines, and the Oslo Treaty, which bans cluster munitions.
 Yet while the Ottawa and Oslo treaties both ban particular weapons for humanitarian reasons, this treaty will not ban the arms trade but instead seek to regulate transfers and urge states to exercise restraint.
 This makes it closer to what might be seen as arms transfer management, an attempt to fix the parameters of what states should and should not transfer, and under what circumstances.

 Last July’s conference draft of the treaty requires states to assess if a transfer is likely to be destabilising or to be misused as a means, for example, of carrying out serious human rights abuses.
-Article 4 Paragraph 2 (a-c) specifically prohibits transfers that are likely to “be used to commit or facilitate a serious violation of international humanitarian law... to commit or facilitate a serious violation of international human rights law... or... used to commit or facilitate an act constituting an offence under international conventions and protocols relating to terrorism.”
+Article 4 Paragraph 2 (a-c) specifically prohibits transfers that are likely to “be used to commit or facilitate a serious violation of humanitarian law... to commit or facilitate a serious violation of human rights law... or... used to commit or facilitate an act constituting an offence under conventions and protocols relating to terrorism.”
 Nor should a transfer be agreed if it is likely to be used for transnational crime or be diverted to an illicit market, or if the importing country’s economic development is likely to be adversely affected by the purchase.

 This was the treaty that was discussed at last year’s meeting.
 Yet, despite years of development, in-principle support from all major exporting states, and almost a month of negotiations, on the last day the United States, Russia and China announced they needed more time to study the text of the proposed treaty.